 icon of manicon of shrub

-Atriplex confertifolia is an evergreen Shrub growing to 1.8 m (6ft).
+Atriplex confertifolia is an evergreen Shrub growing to 1.8 m (6ft) at a medium rate.

 See above for USDA hardiness.
 It is hardy to UK zone 7.
 It is in leaf all year, in flower in June, and the seeds ripen in August.
 The species is dioecious (individual flowers are either male or female, but only one sex is to be found on any one plant so both male and female plants must be grown if seed is required). and is pollinated by Wind.
 The plant is not self-fertile.